-The table above does not include:

-- 4,675,093 shares of our common stock issuable upon the exercise of stock options outstanding as of June 30, 2017, at a weighted-average exercise price of \$2.77 per share; - 106,146 shares of our common stock available for future issuance as of June 30, 2017 under our 2010 equity incentive plan; - 1,406,470 additional shares that were added to the share reserve under our 2010 equity incentive plan after June 30, 2017 as a result of an increase in the share reserve, an additional 345,756 shares that returned to the share reserve pursuant to the terms of our 2010 equity incentive plan as a result of stock options forfeited or cancelled after June 30, 2017, and 1,558,830 shares of our common stock issuable upon the exercise of stock options granted from the share reserve after June 30, 2017 with a weighted-average exercise price of \$7.02 per share; - 1,359,587 and 468,823 additional shares of our common stock that will become available for future issuance under our 2017 stock incentive plan and our 2017 employee stock purchase plan, respectively, each of which will become effective immediately upon the effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under these plans; and - 14,064 shares of our common stock issuable upon the exercise of warrants issued after June 30, 2017 at an exercise price of \$5.484 per share.
+- (1) The pro forma information presented in the above table does not reflect the issuance to Silicon Valley Bank of warrants to purchase 14,064 shares of common stock or any proceeds from the exercise of such warrants.
+For further information on this indebtedness and warrants, see the discussion in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" and Note 9 in the notes to our unaudited condensed consolidated financial statements appearing at the end of this prospectus.
+The table above does not include: - 4,675,093 shares of our common stock issuable upon the exercise of stock options outstanding as of June 30, 2017, at a weighted-average exercise price of \$2.77 per share; - 1,406,470 additional shares that were added to the share reserve under our 2010 equity incentive plan after June 30, 2017 as a result of an increase in the share reserve, an additional 345,756 shares that returned to the share reserve pursuant to the terms of our 2010 equity incentive plan as a result of stock options forfeited or cancelled after June 30, 2017, and 1,558,830 shares of our common stock issuable upon the exercise of stock options granted from the share reserve after June 30, 2017 with a weighted-average exercise price of \$7.02 per share; - 1,659,154 and 468,823 additional shares of our common stock available for future issuance under our 2017 stock incentive plan and our 2017 employee stock purchase plan, respectively, as well as any automatic increases in the number of shares of common stock reserved for future issuance under these plans; and - 14,064 shares of our common stock issuable upon the exercise of warrants issued after June 30, 2017 at an exercise price of \$5.484 per share.